-Setting out April 26, we gained the top of the econd bench of the glacier, but not without great labor.
+Setting out April 26, we gained the top of the second bench of the glacier, but not without great labor.
 When we reached the top all of us were completely exhausted.
 We bivouacked in the snow, using an oil stove for cooking and melting snow.
 Fuel could not be obtained on the glacier.
 Such as was procured was brought from the beach.
 April 27 we set out along trail, hoping to reach the summit.
 Arriving at Five-Mile camp in a snowstorm, I found the trail beyond obliterated.
 I changed my plans at once to meet this condition, knowing that the trail might not again be open for several days.
 Not wishing to camp for that period and consume rations which had cost so much labor to transport, we returned to the beach, a distance which I estimated at 11 miles, caching the provisions at Five-Mile camp.
-I then recommended to Captain Abercrombie that upon setting out again I should advance into the country after the manner of prospectors, with a small party, sending back several men from the summit as soon as I should have attained that point with my cache.
+I then recommended to Captain Abercrombie that upon setting out again I should advance into the summit as soon as I should have attained that point with my cache.
 I also proposed that upon setting out again I should take additional supplies.